How to Chat Between Slack and Teams: Bridging the Gap

 Why You Might Need a Slack–Teams Bridge

-The challenge extends beyond internal teams, as many organizations work with external clients, partners, or vendors who don’t use the same tools.
-If your team runs on Slack and your client is on Teams, you’re left forwarding messages, repeating updates, or defaulting to email – all of which slow down communication and increase the risk of misalignment.
+The challenge also extends to external communication.
+Many companies work with clients, partners, or vendors who use a different platform.
+If your team runs on Slack and your client uses Teams, you end up forwarding messages, repeating updates, or reverting to email.
+These workarounds slow communication, increase the risk of misalignment, and add unnecessary friction.

 Benefits of Cross-Platform Chats